Digitalization starts with organizing

 Common

-Represents business activities that are not specific and mainly cost driven like supportive activities such as financial administration, human resources and facility management.
+Represents business activities characterized by a relatively stable environment and that are similar to comparable activities in other organizations, like supportive activities such as financial administration, human resources and facility management.

-Represents specific or critical business activities with no direct contribution to the value creation for customers, like technical maintenance of equipment or specific infrastructure (for example time critical), specific IT, data expertise, process engineering, or activities integrating different business activities.
+Represents activities that take place in a relatively stable environment.
+They are specific because they require special knowledge, resources, or methods, like technical maintenance of equipment or specific infrastructure (for example time critical), specific IT, data expertise, process engineering, or activities integrating different business activities.

 Distinct